Creation Review

 I'm confused on the license that is being proposed to be used with this project.
 The EE4J project has defined the Eclipse EPL v2 as the default license.
 The use of alternate licenses such as Apache v2 can also be proposed.
 I don't understand what license will be used for these examples.

-In reply to Questions on license by Kevin Sutter
+In reply to by Kevin Sutter

 The current license is a BSD Zero Clause (which is effectively equivalent to public domain).
 We don't have this license represented in our system at this point.